 The heat transfer coefficient for a longitudinal finned pipe is about ½ that of a helically wound fin when placed horizontally in the bottom of a tank.
 This means it will take twice as much surface area for a longitudinal finned pipe to do the same heating as a pipe with helically wound fins.

 These are just a few of the major issues that we’ve noted with the design of these replaceable tank fins.
+You can learn more about the false claims about these bolt-on heating fin systems here.

 Thinking About Investing in Replaceable Tank Fins?
 You May Want to Think Again.